Hilario Barrero: Biography

 He was born in Toledo, Castile-La Mancha, Spain, in 1948, and he had 7 sibling.
 In 1976 Barrero published his first book: Siete sonetos (Seven Sonnets).
 In 1978, Barrero left Spain and settled in New York City "to work on poetry".
-He holds a PhD in Philosophy from the University of New York City.
+He holds a PhD in philosophy from the University of New York City.
 He is professor of Spanish at Princeton University.
 He is currently professor of Spanish at the University of New York City (Borough of Manhattan Community College).

 Barrero was Premio Adonáis de Poesía finalist in 1967 and won several literary prizes.
 Has translated into Spanish several contemporary American poets, including Robert Frost, Donald Hall and Jane Kenyon.
 He also won the I International Poetry Prize Gastón Baquero for his work In tempore belli on 7 May 1998 and the poetry prize Muskiz lewd Café 2003 with the book The Rockefeller Center elevator.

 His awards include also the Feliks Gross Endowment Award, given by the CUNY Academy for the Humanities and Sciences (the award honors emerging scholars for their research and scholarly achievements).
 His work has appeared in magazines in the United States and Spain, and been collected in several anthologies.

 Some of his poems have been translated into English by Gary Racz and published in the journal Downtown Brooklyn Long Island University.
 He has collaborated, among others, in the following magazines: Aldonza, Clarín, calendering, The height, Grama, Propeller, Hermes, Humerus Bone, Manx, Spanish poetry, Hourglass, Revistatlántica and Turia.
 Late, came to BMCC in 2003 after teaching at Princeton University.

-Since october 2004 to July 2006, Barrero wrote a personal page called De Cuerpo entero the 7th day of each moth.
+Since October 2004 to July 2006, Barrero wrote a personal page called De Cuerpo entero the 7th day of each month.
 He write a column in the New York Times since July 2006.

-In 2007 he began to publish El Diario de Brooklyn (in English: The Dailies of Brooklyn), a book of poetry that speaks about the life of New York and its features (people, scenes, etc), especially the culture.
+In 2007 he began to publish El Diario de Brooklyn (in English: The Dailies of Brooklyn), a book of poetry that speaks about the life of New York and its features (people, scenes, etc.), especially the culture.